vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/14_gayA.md

 645

-Brahmayüpa, Sivalinga and Vrsabha there is no refe rence to any structural erection nor any iconic suggestion'.
+Brahmayūpa, Sivalinga and Vrsabha there is no refe rence to any structural erection nor any iconic suggestion'.
 In order to show how this conclusion is not at all justified the references to Gayā in the Epic and other Sanskrit works will have to be set out and compared with each other and with the Gayāmāhātmya.
 The second reason that vitiates Dr. Barua's conclusion is the wrong interpretation that he puts on verse 12 of the Inscription edited by Kielhorn in I. A. vol. 16.

 I shall now turn to the name Gayā and references to it or similar names from the Rgveda downwards.
 A Gaya, son of Plati, is the reputed author of two hymns of the Rgveda (X. 63 and X. 64).
 In Rg.
 X. 63.
 17 and X. 64.
 17 we have the words 'astāvi jano divyo Gayena' (the divine host was praised by Gaya).
 So Gaya was a proper name applied to a composer of Rgvedic hymns.
 In the Rg. the word Gaya has several other senses, which are not material here.
 In the Atharvaveda (I. 14.4) Gaya appears to be a wond